Quotes Database

 Elena Gorokhova (1955-) is a Russian American writer and professor.
 She is most well known for her memoir of growing up in the Soviet Union, A Mountain of Crumbs.

 Elie Wiesel (1928-2016) was a Romanian-born American writer and professor.
-He survived imprisonment by the Nazis in the Auschwitz and Buchenwald death camps and became a lifelong advocate for human rights.
+He survived imprisonment in Nazi death camps and, after World War II, became a lifelong advocate for human rights.

-Saint Elizabeth Ann Seton (1774-1821) was an American Catholic educator, founder of the Sisters of Charity of New York.
-She was canonized by Pope Paul VI in 1975, becoming the first canonized saint born in the United States.
+Saint Elizabeth Ann Seton (1774-1821) was an American Catholic educator and founder of the Sisters of Charity of New York.
+She was canonized by Pope Paul VI in 1975, becoming the first U.S.-born canonized saint.

 Elon Musk (1971-) is a South African-born American businessman.
-He co-founded Zip2, X.com (a precursor of PayPal), Neuralink, and OpenAI, founded SpaceX, the Boring Company, and xAI, is chief executive of SpaceX and Tesla, and owns X (Twitter).
+He co-founded Zip2, Neuralink, and OpenAI, founded SpaceX, the Boring Company, and xAI, is chief executive of SpaceX and Tesla, and owns X (Twitter).

 • Émile Cammaerts 1